Matus-Dubrava/aws/EC2/README.md

 Amazon EBS allows you to create storage volumes and attach them to Amazon EC2 instances.
 Once attached, you can create a file system on top of these volumes, run a database, or use them in any other way you would use a block device.
 Amazon EBS volumes are placed in a specific Availability Zone, where they are automatically replicated to protect you from the failures of a single component.

+## Volumes and Snapshots

+-   volumes exist on EBS - virtual hard disk

+-   snapshots exist on S3
+-   snapshots are point in time copies of Volumes
+-   snapshots only take the actual space of the blocks on the volume
+    -   if you snapshot a 100 GB drive that only has 5 GB of data, then your EBS snapshot will only be 5 GB
+-   snapshots are incremental - this means that only the blocks that have changed since our last snapshot are moved to S3
+-   if it is a first snapshot, it can take some time to create
+-   to create a snapshot for Amazon EBS volumes that serve as root devices, we should stop the instance before taking the snapshot (however we can take a snap while the instance is running)

+-   we can create AMI's (Amazon Machine Images) from EBS-backed Instances and Snapshots
+-   we can change EBS volume size on the fly, including changing the size and storage type, but we can only increase the size (if we want to decrease a size of volume -> we need to create a snapshot of that volume and then create a volume from this snapshot with desired, possibly lower, size)

+    -   size (for any volume type)
+    -   IOPS (inly for _IO1_ type)

+-   volumes will **ALWAYS** be in the same availability zone as EC2 instance (we can't have volume in one AZ and EC2 Instance in another AZ, that would not work due to latency)
+-   to move an EC2 volume from one AZ/Region to another, take a snap or create an AMI of it, then copy it to the new AZ/Region
+-   snapshots of encrypted volumes are encrypted automatically
+-   volumes restored from encrypted snapshots are encrypted automatically
+-   we can share snapshots, but only if they are unencrypted

+    -   there snapshots can be shared with other AWS accounts or made public

+## Types

+-   **General Purpose SSD (GP2)**

+    -   General purpose, balances both price and preformance
+    -   ratio of 3 IOPS per GB with up to 10,000 IOPS and the ability to burst up to 3000 IOPS for extended periods of time for volumes at 3334 GiB and above
+    -   recommended for most workloads
+    -   good for
+        -   system boot volumes
+        -   virtual desktops
+        -   low-latency interactive apps
+        -   development and test environments
+    -   1 GB - 16 TB

+-   **Provisioned IOPS SSD (IO1)**

+    -   designed for I/O intensive applications such as large relational or NoSQL databases
+    -   use if you need more than 10,000 IOPS
+    -   can provision up to 20,000 IOPS per volume
+    -   4GB - 16GB

+*   **Throughput Optimized HDD (ST1)**

+    -   streaming workloads requiring consistent, fast throughput at a low price
+    -   big data
+    -   data warehouses
+    -   log processing
+    -   500 GB - 16 TB
+    -   max IOPS is 500 - this is not a disk for lots of random reads/writes operations, this is for long continuous reads/writes
+    -   cannot be a boot volume

+*   **Cold HDD (SC1)**

+    -   throughput-oriented storage for large volumes of data that is infrequently accessed
+    -   lowest cost storage for infrequently accessed workloads
+    -   file server
+    -   500 GB - 16 TB
+    -   max IOPS is 250
+    -   max throughput is 250 MB/s - can burst
+    -   cannot be a boot volume

+*   **Magnetic (Standard)**
+    -   lowest cost per gigabyte of all EBS volume types that is bootable.
+Magnetic volumes are ideal for workloads where data is accessed infrequently, and applications where the lowest storage cost is important

 # AMI

 Image to use to create our own instances for Linux or Windows.